What does roadside assistance cover?

 Budget Direct Roadside Assistance members are entitled to an unlimited number of callouts within 12 months, subject to our fair use policy.

 Among other things, the policy requires us to ensure customers are not using roadside assistance as a substitute for proper mechanical maintenance; or regularly requesting help for the same recurring problems.

 For more details, please read Section 4 of our terms and conditions.

 Yes – if you manage to get yourself going again, you can cancel a callout even if our roadside contractor is en route to your requested location.

 Please think carefully before cancelling a callout, as any subsequent request for assistance for the same event will be at your cost.

 Can I get Budget Direct roadside assistance in all states and territories?

 Budget Direct Roadside Assistance services all states and territories in Australia.

-Our customers can call on a national network of more than 2,500 qualified contractors, including mobile mechanics, battery specialists, locksmiths, tow-truck operators, and tyre repairers.
+Our customers can call on a national network of more than 2,000 service providers, including mobile mechanics, battery specialists, locksmiths, tow-truck operators, and tyre repairers.